xraypy/sitka-spruce/README.md

 The initial goals for sitka-spruce are:

   1. Support for both HDF5 (including NeXuS), and Zarr data.
-More formats can be considered.
-  2. interactive image displays and x/y plots for HDF5/Zarr datasets using `wxmplot`.
+  2. Interactive image displays and line plots for datasets using `wxmplot`.
   3. Support Table views.
+  4. Support for displaying metadata from HDF5 files from Epics areaDetector.
-  4. Being able to name and use arrays or slices for visualization and processing.
+  5. Being able to name and export arrays or slices of data for downstream applications.

+Though Sitka is fairly new, and in an early release, all of these goals are ready for testing, comments, and suggestsions.

-  5. Useg Sitka as an HDF5/Zarr reader and data selector for other wxPython GUIs, including Larix, general-purpose LMFIT Gui, XRD visualization.
+A near-term goal is to use Sitka as an HDF5/Zarr reader and data selector for other wxPython GUIs, including Larix, general-purpose LMFIT Gui, XRD visualization.

-For the initial release, many of these goals are ready for testing and comments.

-Last update 2026-July-11
+Last update 2026-August-02